How to make your home energy efficient

 Try solar energy

 The Energy Saving Trust estimates that you can provide 40% of your home’s energy with these cells.
-On top of that you can even sell excess energy back to the National Grid.
+You can even sell excess energy back to the National Grid.

 *figures taken from the Energy Saving Trust